This Web page has been archived on the Web.

 Information identified as archived on the Web is for reference, research or record keeping purposes.
 It has not been altered or updated after the date of archiving.
 Web pages that are archived on the Web are not subject to the Government of Canada Web Standards.
 As per the Communications Policy of the Government of Canada, you can request alternate formats by contacting us.

-SINED is one of several economic development initiatives within CanNor.
-CanNor is responsible for coordinating and delivering Canada's economic development across the North, and for related policy development, research and advocacy.
+AED is one of several economic development programs delivered by CanNor in the territories.
+CanNor is responsible for coordinating and delivering Canada’s economic development activities across the North, and for related policy development, research and advocacy.

 For further information, please contact:

 Canadian Northern Economic Development Agency